TeamWox SDK: How to Add Page into TeamWox Module

 Displaying data of its own module — perhaps this is the first thing, that novice developer of modules for TeamWox groupware wants to make.
 In this article you will learn how to add a new page (data representation) into module.

 To begin, we will briefly consider how data, their representation and user cations interact with each other.
-Then, we'll create a new page class and add it to the module project.
-Next, we'll create a new rule requests redirecting (routing), which will link the new page with the module.
-Then we will call the new page via main menu of the module.
+Then we'll create a new page class and add it into module project.
+Next we'll create a new rule requests redirecting (routing), which will link new page with module.
+Then we will call a new page via main menu of module.
 At the end of the article we will briefly consider the basic functionality of templates - a powerful tool of data output on pages.

 TeamWox Module Architecture